List of Kamen Rider Ryuki characters: Shuichi Kitaoka

 Shuichi Kitaoka (北岡 秀一, Kitaoka Shūichi) is a self-proclaimed "super-lawyer" who tends to only help someone if he has something to gain from them and was diagnosed with terminal cancer.
-With months left to live, he joins Shiro Kanzaki's Rider War as Kamen Rider Zolda with the hopes of achieving immortality and continuing his extravagant lifestyle.
-However, his condition leaves him vulnerable to fainting spells and dizziness, which eventually forces him to ask his secretary and bodyguard, Goro Yura, to take his place as Zolda during the Rider War's final stages.
+With months left to live, he joins Shiro Kanzaki's Rider Fight as Kamen Rider Zolda with the hopes of achieving immortality and continuing his extravagant lifestyle.
+However, his condition leaves him vulnerable to fainting spells and dizziness, which eventually forces him to ask his secretary and bodyguard, Goro Yura, to take his place as Zolda during the Rider Fight's final stages.

-In an alternate ending depicted in the film Kamen Rider Ryuki: Episode Final, Kitaoka forfeits the Rider War due to his declining health.
+In an alternate ending depicted in the film Kamen Rider Ryuki: Episode Final, Kitaoka forfeits the Rider Fight due to his declining health.

-During the events of the crossover film Kamen Rider × Super Sentai: Ultra Super Hero Taisen, the Game World version of Kitaoka transforms into the green-colored Midorider (ミドライダー, Midoraidā), a hybrid of Midorenger and the Double Riders.
-In this form, he commands the Gokaigers' Gokai Galleon.
+During the events of the crossover film Kamen Rider × Super Sentai: Ultra Super Hero Taisen, the Game World version of Kitaoka temporarily assumes the form of Midorider (ミドライダー, Midoraidā) where he commands the Gokaigers' Gokai Galleon.

 Shuichi Kitaoka is portrayed by Ryohei (涼平, Ryōhei).

 Goro Yura

 Goro Yura (由良 吾郎, Yura Gorō) is Kitaoka's loyal secretary, bodyguard, and a former client of his who is highly skilled with household work and hand-to-hand combat.
 Aware of Kitaoka's activities as Kamen Rider Zolda, Goro assists him as much as possible.
-Due to Kitaoka's cancer, Goro takes over as Zolda to face Takeshi Asakura, dying in the process before Shiro Kanzaki reverses the Rider War's events.
+Due to Kitaoka's cancer, Goro takes over as Zolda to face Takeshi Asakura, dying in the process before Shiro Kanzaki reverses the Rider Fight's events.

 Goro Yura is portrayed by Tomohisa Yuge (弓削 智久, Yuge Tomohisa).